 - Goodreads: Chelly Wood — Let’s discuss our favorite books!

 - Book Country: Chelly Wood — This critique website is somehow affiliated with Penguin.
+I have an account there, but I don’t use it as much as Critique Circle.

 - Critique Circle: Esther Sparhawk — Yes, I have a different pseudonym on this critique exchange website.
 But this is my all-time favorite website for critique work.
 It’s possible to do line edits on this site, in addition to broad, overall critiques.
 I’m on this site nearly every day because I like my manuscripts to be very clean before I submit them to my agent.